exponea/exponea-react-native-sdk/documentation/AUTHORIZATION.md

 }
 ```

+> 👍
+>
-> If your Android native code is written in Kotlin, you may implement from `com.exponea.sdk.services.AuthorizationProvider` directly
+> If your Android native code is written in Kotlin, you may implement `com.exponea.sdk.services.AuthorizationProvider` directly.

-Final step is to register your AuthorizationProvider to AndroidManifest.xml file as:
+Then register your authorization provider in the `AndroidManifest.xml` file as in the following example:

 ```xml
 <application